- Skincare

 If you have patches of redness on your skin, you may be dealing with ruddiness.
-Here, we’re sharing what causes a ruddy complexion and how to treat it with the help of plastic surgeon and SkinCeuticals ambassador, Peter Schmid, MD.
+And while you might experience redness all year, the dryness and irritation of winter weather can exacerbate the condition.
+Here, we’re sharing what causes a ruddy complexion and how to treat it with the help of Dr. Peter Schmid, a board-certified doctor of osteopathy and SkinCeuticals ambassador based in Colorado.

 What Causes Ruddy Skin?